-"illegal and clandestine copying and sharing of literature," 1967, from Russian samizdat, literally "self-publishing," from sam "self" (from PIE root *sem- (1) "one; as one, together with") + izdatel'stvo "publishing" (from iz "from, out of," from PIE *eghs; see ex-; + dat' "to give," from PIE root *do- "to give").
-Said to be a word-play on Gosizdat, the former state publishing house of the USSR.
+"illegal and clandestine copying and sharing of literature," 1967, from Russian samizdat, "self-publishing," from sam "self" (from PIE root *sem- (1) "one; as one, together with") + izdatel'stvo "publishing" (from iz "from, out of," from PIE *eghs; see ex-; + dat' "to give," from PIE root *do- "to give").
+The formation is said to be a word-play on Gosizdat, the former state publishing house of the USSR.
 One who took part in it was a samizdatchik (plural samizdatchiki).
 Later and less common was tamizdat "writings published abroad and smuggled back into the USSR," from tam "there."

 updated on December 06, 2021